-The International Institute for Counter-Terrorism (ICT)
+The Institute for Counter Terrorism (ICT)

-Volunteering at ICT
+Volunteering at IDC

 ICT offers students at the Lauder School of Government, Diplomacy and Strategy the opportunity to contribute to the research performed by one of the world’s leading research institutes on counter-terrorism under the supervision of an ICT researcher.